zukiapp/documentation/README.md

 ![Search](screenshots/Search.png?raw=true)

 You can search an issue by key or you can search it by content.
-The search looks at the content of comments, description and summary.
+The search looks for the string at the content of comments, description and summary.

 JIRA filters
 ------------